How to Talk to Kids About Bodies

 How to name the genitals and have shame-free conversations with your child about their body.

 This 38 page guide will show you how to have shame-free conversations with your child about their private parts (or genitals).
 It will help you to teach your child the correct words and to talk about their body comfortably.
 Ideal for parents of kids up to the age of 12.

-Please note: This is a PDF that you can print or read on your computer, tablet or phone.
+Please note: This is a Digital Download (i.e. a printable PDF) that you can download and either print or read on your computer, tablet or phone.
 Upon purchase, you’ll receive an immediate email with a link.
-Simply click that link to download the PDF.
+Simply click that link to download the file.